 NCC developers have carried out many series of tests right from the start with

-Materials typical of the automotive industry, primarily from the
+- Materials typical of the automotive industry, primarily from the PA family,

-and PEEK , which are preferably used in aircraft construction PPS
+- As well as with the high-performance plastics PEEK and PPS, which are preferably used in aircraft construction

 "At the end of the day, composites always compete with steel or aluminum," says Paul Gallen.
 "Composites can only be used if the parts are even lighter, the unit costs even lower and the production processes even more efficient.
 Our goal is to additionally obtain even better component properties."